Deconstructing The Idea of Addiction

 The word addiction carries serious weight in reference to a dynamic organism, yet it usually shows up in conversation as if it were a single abstract object.
 The language doesn’t do justice to the real experience and we often glaze over it.
 Inside of a real human life it brings way more texture.

 The experience of addiction behaves more like an interconnected and living system of forces that move through a person - as opposed to something that can be captured in just a few words.
-Each force has its own texture, rhythm, timing, and its own way of sustaining the homeostatic loop of addiction.
-When those forces remain ambiguous, they blur a struggle feels shapeless.
-When we break them apart and label them, however, they become visible and come into focus as a whole.
+Each force has its own texture, rhythm, timing, and its own way of sustaining the homeostatic loop of addiction - the cycle that the mind and body use, often unintentionally, to find a place of relief.

 These interior moments arise in the deep layers of the subconscious, in the nervous system, and show themselves in the emotional life.
 They create an internal climate of discord where the addictive loop finds energy.
 But once a person learns to watch for these inner rhythms, the first signs become easier to recognize and then interrupt.

 Think of it this way: the symphony comes to life long before any substance or behavior enters the picture.
 Incitements enter the music hall of the inner life before anyone else, they set the chairs on the stage in a chaotic way and maybe detune a few of the instruments.
-They set the stage in which the rest of the cycle takes shape and the three Conductors can do what they do - attempting to direct but ultimately creating a mess.
+They set the stage in which the rest of the cycle takes shape and the three Conductors can do what they do - attempting to direct and create harmony but ultimately creating a mess.

 We all know that feeling of the crave - when something unfolds that feels strangely automatic.
 It feels automatic because through repetition, the body learns these pathways and they become well-worn.
 The nervous system develops shortcuts that move our bodies faster than reflection.
 Awareness only comes back after the behavior has already occurred in physical reality.
 Sometimes, we don’t even recognize it until it’s done.